-Course Title BA (Hons) Social Work Awarding Bodies University of Suffolk Level of Award FHEQ Level 6 Professional, Statutory and Regulatory Bodies Recognition Social Work England Credit Structure 360 Credits Level 4: 120 Credits Level 5: 120 Credits Level 6: 120 Credits Mode of Attendance Full-time and part-time Standard Length of Course 3 years full-time Up to 7 years part-time Intended Award BA (Hons) Social Work Named Exit Awards Certificate of Higher Education (120 credits) Diploma of Higher Education Social Studies (240 credits) Entry Requirements Typical Offer: 120 UCAS tariff points (or above), BBB (ADDM (129) (BTEC), including A-Level (or equivalent) subsociology, Law or Psychology based subjects are prefer Access to HE Diploma - a minimum of 30 level 3 credits grade or above.
-In addition, GCSEs at grade A-C includi Mathematics and English Language are required, or new grades 4-9.
-Level 2 equivalent qualifications in Maths an English will also be considered.
-Subject to a written task and interview day comprising different activities.
-Any offer of a place will be subject to a satisfactory in the control of the contr Delivering Institution(s) University of Suffolk UCAS Code L501
+Course Title BA (Hons) Social Work Awarding Bodies University of Suffolk Level of Award 1 FHEQ Level 6 Professional, Statutory and Regulatory Bodies Recognition Social Work England Credit Structure 2 360 Credits Level 4: 120 Credits Level 5: 120 Credits Level 6: 120 Credits Mode of Attendance Full-time and part-time Standard Length of Course 3 3 years full-time Intended Award BA (Hons) Social Work Named Exit Awards Certificate of Higher Education Social Studies (120 credits) Diploma of Higher Education Social Studies (240 credits) BA Social Studies (300 credits) Entry Requirements4 Typical Offer: 112UCAS tariff points (or above), BBC (A-Level), DMM (112) (BTEC), including A-Level (or equivalent) subjects in Sociology, Law or Psychology based subjects are preferred, or Access to HE Diploma - a minimum of 30 level 3 credits at merit grade or above.
+In addition, GCSEs at grade A-C including Mathematics and English Language are required, or new GCSE grades 4-9.
+Level 2 equivalent qualifications in Maths and English will also be considered.
+Subject to a written task and interview day comprising of different activities.
+Any offer of a place will be subject to a satisfactory health check and enhanced Disclosure and Barring Service (DBS) check Delivering Institution(s) University of Suffolk UCAS Code L501

 This definitive record sets out the essential features and characteristics of the BA (Hons) Social Work course.
-The information provided is accurate for students entering level 4 in the 2023-24 academic year.
+The information provided is accurate for students entering level 4 in the 2025-26 academic year5.